grow-graphics/gd/Readme.md

 # Godot 4.3 + Go

-This module provides a safe Go representation for the Godot 4.3 Extension API.
+This module provides a safe and simple way to work with Godot 4.3, in Go.

 ```
 package main